mcbosch/MagNet-graph-clasif/README.md

 information.
 We used a similar idea, but changing the readout.
 THIS CODE IS NOT FINISHED YET.

 Future objectives:
--   Add node features.
--   Add more complex pooling layers and not the *max, avg* or *sum*.
--   Add the MagNet on a graph-level task to PyTorch
+- Define a Convolution over graphs that express local features and structures from a graph
+- Investigate on optimitzation algorithms, allowing to design complex Poolin layers

 # References